 Although pits and fissures help you to chew, food can still get stuck in these grooves.
 Plaque, a bacterial film that forms on your teeth, can also accumulate here if not cleaned regularly.
-It's hard to reach these areas with your toothbrush, so food and plaque can remain in place and lead to cavity formation.
+It's difficult to reach these areas with your toothbrush, so food and plaque can remain in place and often lead to cavity formation.

 When the bacteria in your plaque feed on sugars from foods and drinks, it produces acids that attack your protective tooth enamel.
 Over time, your enamel wears down, and tooth decay can set in.